javarb/notes/sessions/2018/october/Session_15.md

 }
 ```

+__Note__: A better and more complete test would be to actually hit the HTTP endpoints themselves with JSON and retrieve the JSON back as it gives me more confidence that all is setted up correctly in regards to call controller's methods directly that's was we did for the `ApiApplicationBookTests` class in the previous exercise.

-Something to notice in the previous example is that I had to create a new book from the test self, If I don't do so, this will return `null` even if I already have populated the in-memory array from Postman.
-The reason for this is that my test is running in a different memory space than the running application, just like when I'm running a Java application twice or when I when I'm using two different linux terminals.
-This is for temporal in-memory datasets, if I'm using a database, data will be persistent.
+__Note__: Something to notice in the previous example is that I had to create a new book from the test self, If I don't do so, this will return `null` even if I already have populated the in-memory array from Postman.
+The reason for this is that my test is running in a different memory space than my running application, so they are different processes, just like when I'm running a Java application twice or when I when I'm opening two different linux terminals.

+This behaviour applies for temporal in-memory datasets, because if I'm using a database, the data will be persistent.

-__NOTE__: The IntelliJ IDEA editor was claiming the next warning `private field BookControllerTarget is never assigned` in the next code line:
+__Note__: The IntelliJ IDEA editor was claiming the next warning `private field BookControllerTarget is never assigned` in the next code line:

 ```java
 @Autowired